 Students who withdraw or are terminated from a program of study at Bryan University may seek readmission.
 All readmission determinations are made by Bryan University at its discretion.
 Bryan University is not obligated to readmit any student.
 As part of the University's determination to readmit students, the University considers whether students were meeting minimum Satisfactory Academic Progress requirements at the end of the students last enrollment and/or the beginning of the students re-enter enrollment.
 Reentering students not meeting minimum SAP requirements may be required to complete the appeal process.
 Students who withdrew from Bryan University on a SAP status are readmitted under the same student status in which they left Bryan University and they may be required to complete the appeal process.
-Students and determined and students are subject to follow minimum SAP requirements as described in the catalog.
+Satisfactory Academic Progress is reviewed and determined and students are subject to follow minimum SAP requirements as described in the catalog.
 If SAP requirements are met, students become active and may regain financial aid eligibility.
 The 150% Maximum Time Frame (MTF) is reevaluated and determined by the program in which students enroll.
 If students reenroll in the same program of study, their 150% continues calculating from the prior enrollment, including all attempted and successfully completed courses.
-If students enroll in a new program of study, their 150% calculates the new enrollment only and all attempted and successfully completed to a program of study at Bryan University if the University determines that students:
+If students enroll in a new program of study, their 150% calculates the new enrollment only and all attempted and successfully completed credits are applied to the new program.

+In no event is any student be readmitted to a program of study at Bryan University if the University determines that students: